 IMMEDIATE FOR FREE AND PAID EVENTS:

-Step 4: A Event Registration Submission record is created as a JSON file capturing all related data.
+- Step 4: A Event Registration Submission (ERS) record is created as a JSON file captures all related data.

-Step 7: The Event Registration Submission record is processed.
+- Step 7: The ERS record is processed.

 ADDITIONAL PROCESS FOR PAID EVENTS

-Step 12: A Sales Document Invoice is created and all Attendees and the Bill To contact or lead are related.
+- Step 12: An Invoice is created and all Attendees and the Contact (Bill To) or Lead (Bill To) are related.

 - Event: Overall wrapper that just about everything relates to!

-- Sales Document: The Order that represents each Line Item purchased.
-Relates to the Event, Account, and Contact
+- Invoice: The Order that represents each Line Item purchased.
+Relates to the Event, Account, and Contact.